4.9

 • Provided technical assistance for over 500 incoming queries, achieving a 95% resolution rate and maintaining a high level of customer satisfaction.

-• Resolved LAN and WAN technical problems for 15 client organisations, ensuring uninterrupted network operations.
+• Resolved LAN and WAN technical problems for 15 client organizations, ensuring uninterrupted network operations.

 • Successfully collaborated with software development team to identify and address 50+ software bugs, resulting in enhanced product reliability.